-Activision Publishing, Inc. ("Activision") is a leading global developer and publisher of interactive software products and entertainment content, particularly for the console platforms.
+Activision Publishing, Inc. ("Activision") is a leading global developer and publisher of interactive software products and entertainment content, particularly for the console platform.
 Activision primarily delivers content through retail and digital channels, including full-game and in-game sales, as well as by licensing software to third-party or related-party companies that distribute Activision products.
-Activision develops, markets, and sells products primarily based on our internally developed intellectual properties, as well as some licensed properties.
+Activision develops, markets, and sells products primarily based on our internally developed intellectual properties.
+Activision also includes the activities of the Call of Duty League, a global professional esports league with city-based teams for Call of Duty[®].

-Activision's key product franchise is Call of Duty[®], a first-person shooter for the console and PC platforms.
-Call of Duty has been the number one console franchise globally for nine of the last 10 years, based on data from The NPD Group, GfK Chart-Track, and GSD, and our internal estimates of dollar sales on front line games.
+Activision's key product franchise is Call of Duty, a first-person action title for the console and PC platforms and, following the October 1, 2019 launch of Call of Duty: Mobile, the mobile platform, including for Google Inc.'s ("Google") Android and Apple Inc.'s ("Apple") iOS.
+Call of Duty has been the number one console franchise globally for 10 of the last 11 years, based on data from The NPD Group, GfK Chart-Track, and GSD, and our internal estimates of upfront console sales.
+Additionally, Call of Duty: Mobile installs exceeded 150 million, ending the fourth quarter of 2019 in the top-15 grossing games in U.S. app stores per App Annie Intelligence and internal estimates.